 7. Customer Service and the Feedback Loop

-Organizations that maintain systematic methods of monitoring customer service levels regularly already manage an important feedback mechanism.
-There are a number of tools available for monitoring customer service.
-These tools include suggestion boxes, service quality questionnaires, mystery shopping, focus group discussions, and many more.
+Organizations that maintain systematic methods of monitoring customer service levels already manage an important feedback mechanism.
+There are many tools available for monitoring customer service, including suggestion boxes, service quality questionnaires, mystery shopping, focus group discussions, and many more.

-Organizations should make it easy for customers to make complaints and ensure confidentiality.
+Organizations should make it easy for customers to submit complaints and ensure confidentiality.
 A simple way to do so is to introduce a customer telephone hotline and an email address to improve the feedback loop.
 Customer comments, suggestions, and complaints could be reviewed directly by a marketing manager.
-Management should allow the marketing manager to have the authority to ensure that the customers’ suggestions were acted upon.
+Management should allow the marketing manager to have the authority to ensure that the customers’ suggestions are acted upon, when appropriate.

-Also, when customers’ comments come to a central point it becomes much easier to identify whether comments were a one-time event or were symptomatic of a wider issue.
-For making it easier for customers to make complaints businesses should be careful to identify staff clearly, especially in situations where many different employees can serve customers.
+Collecting customers’ comments at a central point makes it much easier to identify whether comments were a one-time event or were symptomatic of a wider issue.
+To make it easier for customers to make complaints, businesses should be careful to identify staff clearly, especially in situations where many different employees serve customers.